yushayusha/mouse-psd/README.md

 ### Compiling your project

-There's a way to build the game as Kha project for [a wider range of platforms](https://github.com/kode/kha#supported-platforms) that do not use simple export, or add some custom logic to it.
+There's a way to build the game as Kha project for [a wider range of platforms](https://github.com/kode/kha#supported-platforms) not simply supported in the exporter, or add some custom logic to it.
 To do that, place the exported assets into a new folder inside the repo (say, `Assets`) and add following line to `khafile.js`:

 ```js
 // const project = ... /* after this line */